• Skip to main content

 • Shredded cheese or cheese sauce

-• Bacon or pulled pork
+• Toaster oven bacon, slow cooker pulled chicken, or pulled pork

-• Chili with meat or vegetarian
+• No Bean Chili with meat or vegetarian

 • Caramelized onions or mushrooms